bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/Answers.md

 4. What is jQuery?

-jQuery is a javascript library that makes writing dynamic code a bit easier. bnbc
+jQuery is a javascript library that makes writing dynamic code a bit easier.

+5. What is a component?

 a construct that allows for a set of features to be encapsulated by some sort of code.